Nonlinear Closure Relations Theory for Transport Processes in Non-Equilibrium Systems: Thermodynamic Theorems for Systems out of Equilibrium

-The minimum entropy production theorem is generally not satisfied far from equilibrium.
-However, P. Glansdorff and I. Prigogine demonstrated in 1954 that a similar theorem continues to hold for any relaxation to a steady-state, which reads \cite{prigogine1} 0.2truecm {\bf Universal Criterion of Evolution} (UCE)
+The second expression of Eqs~(\ref{tt1b}) tells us that nothing can be said about the sign of $X^\mu\frac{dJ_\mu}{dt}$.
+Concerning the quantity $J_\mu\frac{dX^\mu}{dt}$, Glansdorff and Prigogine \cite{prigogine1} demonstrated in 1954 a theorem, which reads 0.2truecm {\bf Universal Criterion of Evolution} (UCE)

 {\it When the thermodynamic forces and conjugate flows are related by a generic asymmetric tensor, regardless of the type of processes, for time-independent boundary conditions a thermodynamic system, even in strong non-equilibrium conditions, relaxes towards a steady-state in such a way that the following universal criterion of evolution is satisfied}: